0xMukesh/brtlang/readme.md

 ## usage

-the package is not yet published to https://pkg.go.dev so if you want to try it out, you have to build from source
+the package is not yet published to https://pkg.go.dev so if you want to try it out, you have to build it from source

 ```
 git clone https://github.com/0xmukesh/brtlang